The Magnitsky Myth & Other Keys

 On the plus side, readers are given opportunity to relish some hysterically over-the-top, hard-boiled, lines attributed to the Browder character/narrator eg. "I'd sliced open a vein and let the blood drain into the water, and by the end of the next week Potanin's shark, Boris Jordan, showed up."
 Unfortunately too little of "Red Notice" approaches standards of a Dashiell Hammett or Raymond Chandler, or, even, of a lesser-light of noir such as Richard L.Breen, whose character "Pat Novak for Hire", (voiced on radio by the inimitable Jack Webb), is source of some highly-entertaining drama and classic lingo.

 A key failing of "Red Notice" is it pretends to be true.
-This handcuff's BB's ghostwriter.
-In fact, on the cover of the paperback edition, Lee Child (aka Jim Grant), author of the fictional Jack Reacher series of novels, in what sounds a pre-emptive strike, declares "it's all true".
+This handcuffs BB's ghostwriter.
+In fact, on the cover of the paperback edition, Lee Child (aka Jim Grant), author of the fictional Jack Reacher series of novels, declares "it's all true".
+As well as being demonstrably a false claim, this sounds like inoculation against readers using their critical faculties.
 The dissonance of being told that something so patently bogus is, in fact, genuine renders the book neither fish-nor-fowl when it comes to literary appreciation.
 Alas, it could'a' been a contender.

 Accepting "Red Notice" for what it is – we can use it compare mythologies eg. those fictions of journalists, academics, bureaucrats, politicians and others engaged in the spreading of Browder & co. bollocks.